 What is a stock really worth?
 This fundamental question drives all investment decisions.
 Professional investors use three main valuation methods to determine intrinsic value: Discounted Cash Flow, comparable companies analysis, and precedent transactions.
+Understanding these methods, along with key metrics like the P/E ratio, forms the foundation of fundamental analysis.

 Why Valuation Matters